rwxrob/cmdbox/README.md

   completion is not (yet) supported on a particular platform.
 This provides minimal multi-language support possibilities as well.

-* At one point the internal `map[string]*Command` index was private to discourage tight coupling between commands and prevent "innovation" that could fork away simplicity as a core tenet of the cmdbox project.
+* At one point the internal CommandMap (`map[string]*Command`) index was private to discourage tight coupling between commands and prevent "innovation" that could fork away simplicity as a core tenet of the cmdbox project.
 But it was decided that this inflexibility came at too great a cost to potential needs of command creators and `cmdbox.Reg()` was added.

 * Naming of `cmdbox-*` module repos allows for easy discovery.
 Using the conventional `cmd`/`cmd.go` package/file name (which is ignored at `init` time) allows consistency for generators and cataloging.

+* YAML support was dropped in v0.7.7 after discovering that the YAML project team has chosen to break compatibility between v2 and v3 (a source of frustration for the Kubernetes project).
+Dropping YAML support allows developer teams to make their own YAML decisions and removes the only external package dependency cmdbox had up to that point.
+JSON with two space indent will be the standard for marshaling with RawJSON being available for those who wish JSON on a single line.
+  The main JSON parsing functions now return an error as well with MustJSON/MustRawJSON variations that return an empty string if there is any error and log the error to standard error.

+*

 ## How Does Completion Work?